WsdlToPhp/WsdlToPhp/src/WsdlToPhp/PackageGenerator/Parser/Wsdl/README.md

     - Values of type array
     - Inheritance between elements

-Knowing this, it is simpler to understand why complexType, simpleType, element are not parsed as parsing them would mean that:
+Knowing this, it is simpler to understand why complexType or simpleType are not parsed as parsing them would mean that:

 - We would retrieve each tag
 - For each tag we would apply various methods to test the presence of each possible information we want to get (possibly none) and each possibility
-- For each child tag, parse its informations and its own children
+- For each child tag, parse its informations and its own children recursively

 This shows that potentially we would load lots of nodes for nothing if they don't contain anything interesting.
 We simply do the opposite by: